GrammaTech/ddisasm/README.md

  shared library form, the default) if you use the flag `-DDDISASM_BUILD_SHARED_LIBS=OFF`.

+- You can tell CMake to use ccache with the flag `-DDDISASM_USE_CCACHE=ON`. (*Don’t* use `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache`.)
+This is especially useful when Souffle is configured to generate multiple files.

+- For development, you can ask Souffle to generate multiple files per target with `-DDDISASM_GENERATE_MANY=ON`.
+This results in a slower initial build time, but recompilation will be faster (especially when used with ccache; see above).

 Once the dependencies are installed, you can configure and build as
 follows: